mfractor/mfractor.github.io/docs/installation-and-setup.md

 Tada!
 You are now ready to rock.

-## Activating MFractor Premium
+## Activating MFractor Professional

 Download and locate your license file (which ends with the extension `.lic`).
-When purchasing MFractor Premium, this license file will be provided in an email.
+When purchasing MFractor Professional, this license file will be provided in an email.
 In this example, our license file is located on our desktop called `license.lic`.

  ![MFractor license file](/img/licensing/license-file.png)